kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Add ShrineHex dump to "not implemented"
-- Visually indicate filled shrine hexes
+- Implement more shrine functionality
 - Look for more handlers where we shouldn't pass player and colors

 == Cosmetic/Usability ==